namshi/innovate/README.md

 </script>
 ```

-Then after the form is submitted the user will be redirected to 3D-Secure page which asks for extra credintials,
+Then after the form is submitted the user will be redirected to 3D-Secure page which asks for extra credentials,
 then the user submit the 3-D_secure form and gets redirected to 'termUrl' page with two hidden values ('PaRes', 'MD')
 which are used to create the final request to innovate: